 Nova Scotia Minimum Wage Exceptions

 Although there is a general minimum wage rate applicable to workers in the province, there are certain exceptions when it comes to the exact rate paid out.
-The minimum wage in Nova Scotia is not applicable to workers in the following areas of work:
+The minimum wage in Nova Scotia does not apply to workers in the following areas of work:

 - Real estate